SkooveLearn PianoDownload on the App Store

 ledger lines

-Now that you know all the treble clef notes on a stave and are prepared with a few mnemonic tools to decipher the puzzle, let’s put our new found skills to work with a little practice.
+Now that you know all the treble clef notes on a stave and are prepared with a few mnemonic tools to decipher the puzzle, let’s put our new found skills to work with a little practice on the Skoove app.

 Start free trial